microsoft/azure-pipelines-task-lib/README.md

  * __Consistent API:__ The TypeScript and PowerShell libs are largely consistent.
 They only differ where it makes sense (being true to the platform).
  * __Tracing for free:__ Tracing has been built-in to many of the commands.
 Use the SDK and get some debug tracing for free.

-## Typescript Tasks
+## TypeScript Tasks

-Cross platform tasks are written in Typescript.
+Cross platform tasks are written in TypeScript.
 It is the preferred way to write tasks once.

 [![NPM version][npm-lib-image]][npm-lib-url] ![VSTS](https://mseng.visualstudio.com/DefaultCollection/_apis/public/build/definitions/b924d696-3eae-4116-8443-9a18392d8544/2553/badge)